Rescue Mission: A Short Story

 "What was that?"
 Aremon exclaimed suddenly, stopping in his tracks.
 So did the rest.

-There was no time to investigate.
-Delvin was already urging them on and they complied, setting out once more in haste toward the scene of the mishap.
+Unusual as this was, there was no time to investigate.
+Delvin was already urging the party on and they all complied, setting out once more in haste toward the scene of the mishap.

 The father was pointing down to the right.